mongodb/mongo-php-library/CONTRIBUTING.md

 ## Releasing

-The release are created by the maintainers of the library.
+The releases are created by the maintainers of the library.
 The process is documented in the [RELEASING.md](RELEASING.md) file.